graphcore/poptorch/docs/user_guide/overview.rst

   It is to avoid missing annotation. :py:class:`poptorch.BeginBlock` doesn't have the same constraint because all the layers called after will automatically be added to the last :py:class:`poptorch.BeginBlock`.
-* Please note that PopTorch needs to reserve IPUs in powers of 2 or multiples of 64.
+* Please note that PopTorch needs to reserve IPUs in powers of 2.
 You are advised to configure your model accordingly to take full advantage of the IPUs available.
 However, if you need to run with a different number of IPUs, you can use ``poptorch.Options().autoRoundNumIPUs(True)`` to allow PopTorch to reserve more IPUs than the model specifies.
 * Unused or dead layers should NOT be included in any :py:class:`poptorch.BeginBlock` or :py:class:`poptorch.Block`.
 * If layer A happens before layer B inside the model and each layer has